suryadeep-khungar/GPT-3.5/Ryan_Personal Fitness Coach/README.md

 - Customization: The prompts are tailored to your unique specifications.
 Provide clear and accurate information for the best results.
 - Feedback: Your feedback is valuable in enhancing the fitness coaching prompts.
 Share your thoughts on the generated content..

 #### Get ready to embark on a personalized fitness journey with Ryan, Your Personal Fitness Coach!
-If you have any questions or need guidance, Ryan is here to help.
+If you have any questions or need guidance, Ryan is here to help 💪